This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

 When used as directed Picaridin is generally considered safe and side effects are very rare.
-However, when using Picaridin containing insect repellents for the first time, make sure you try the product on a small area of skin.
-If you are prone to hypersensitivity to the drug, the skin will become red, itchy or irritated.
+The first time you use picaridin-containing insect repellents, you should do a patch test.
+This means trying a tiny amount of the product on a small area of skin.
+If you are prone to a hypersensitivity reaction to it, the skin will become red, itchy or irritated.

 It must be noted that it is very well tolerated.
 Unwanted reactions after applying repellent must not necessarily be a reaction towards the Picaridin but possibly to one of the many other ingredients of the repellent.
 Do not use the product and consult a doctor for clarification.